Writer – Researcher – Lecturer

 My research and teaching interests are in queer and trans studies, gender and sexuality, modern and contemporary literature and postcolonial studies.

-I have a particular interest in queer and radical histories, as well as oral history and site-specific methodologies.
+I am interested in queer and radical histories, as well as oral history and site-specific methodologies.
 I have worked on collaborative and community research projects investigating queer history and colonial legacies in Cambridge, gendered experiences in higher education and radical history in London.

-I received my PhD in Multi-disciplinary Gender Studies from the University of Cambridge Centre for Gender Studies in 2023 and I have taught English at the University of Cambridge and Maynooth University.
+I received my PhD in Multi-disciplinary Gender Studies from the University of Cambridge Centre for Gender Studies in 2023 and I have taught English at the University of Cambridge, Maynooth University, and the University of Oxford.

 I am always interested in hearing about potential collaborations and I welcome invitations to speak, write, chair or facilitate workshops.
 Feel free to get in touch at naoise.murphy@manchester.ac.uk or find me online @naoisemurphy.